Volkswagen currywurst: History

 Around 40% of Volkswagen currywurst production is consumed within restaurants at its six German factories; the remainder is sold at external shops, supermarkets and football stadiums.
 A portion is also sent to Volkswagen dealerships across Europe which use the currywurst as a present for customers who purchase new cars.

 Proceeds from external sales are used by Volkswagen to subsidise the price of food in its staff restaurants.

-The product is sold in 11 countries but is not available in the United States due to its rules on the import of uncooked meat.
+The product is sold in 12 countries; it is not available in the United States due to its rules on the import of uncooked meat.

 In the past Volkswagen has sent a team of chefs to the United States to replicate the product with locally sourced ingredients.
 The company is also looking to export the product to Singapore.

-Currywurst production has increased in recent years.
-In 2015 7.2 million were produced, 14% more than had been manufactured in 2014.
+Currywurst production increased during the latter half of the 2010s.
+In 2015, 7.2 million were produced, 14% more than had been manufactured in 2014.
 Production increased by 264% between 2009 and 2018 when 6.81 million were made, making the currywurst the most produced of any part in the Volkswagen range.
+Production reached 8.33 million in 2023.

-In many years Volkswagen has produced more individual currywurst than individual cars, including 2013, 2014, 2015 and 2017.
-Ketchup production has also increased recently, rising from 536,826 kg in 2014 to 608,208 kg in 2015.
+For several years, Volkswagen produced more individual currywurst than individual cars.

+Ketchup production has also increased, rising from 536,826 kg in 2014 to 608,208 kg in 2015.

+The vegetarian currywurst was introduced in 2010.
+In August 2021, Volkswagen announced that it was removing the traditional pork-based product from one of its canteens in favour of the vegetarian version.
+This move drew fire from former German chancellor Gerhard Schröder.
+Schröder expressed his displeasure at this move in a social media post, stating "Currywurst with fries is one of the power bars of the skilled production worker [...] it should stay that way."